 This WebMD dog-age–calculator article summarizes the previous expert knowledge of dog aging rates.
 I’m too lazy to find the original source; WebMD cites Purina, Humane Society and National Pet Wellness Month as sources for its table.
 The table has different data from small, medium and large dogs.
 Since the paper focused mainly on Labrador retrievers, I’ll use the WebMD data for medium-sized dogs and graph it against the other two models: the 7x rule and the epigenetic logarithmic model from the paper.

-The 7x rule does a good job as a simple approximation of the relationship in the WebMD table, especially for the mid-life range.
+The 7x rule does a good job as a simple approximation of the relationship in the WebMD table and AVMA rule, especially for the mid-life range.
 However, the epigenetic age model is quite different in that region.

 As a long-time dog owner, I have other doubts about the epigenetic model.
 It puts a 1 year old dog on par with a 31 year old human.
 While 1yo dogs are about full height, they still have some bulking up to do and their brains still seem adolescent.
 At the other end, there is a big physiological difference between a 10yo dog and a 15yo dog, but not much difference according to the epigenetic model.
 The most obvious explanation is that epigenetic age is not quite the same as observed physiological or mental maturity; however, the paper claims correspondence.
 Time for a deeper dive into the data.